Frequently Asked Questions for families

 How will sign language lessons be conducted in the ASL Camp?

-• … is hard of hearing?
+• … are hard of hearing?

-• … uses a cochlear implant?
+• … use a cochlear implant?

-• … attends a mainstream school/public school?
+• … attend a mainstream school/public school?

 I want to volunteer as a counselor.
 Will I get a discount on my child’s registration?